timersys/popups/README.txt

 Yes if you need to debug you can use uncompressed javascript by addings ([this code](https://gist.github.com/timersys/60823b62cd1050dab032)) to your functions.php

 == Changelog ==

+= 1.3.1.1 =
+* Plugin now disabled ajax on forms that are not compatible with it
+* Added some visuals on backend
+* Code changes for premium version
+* Fixed bug when multiple images are use in a post

 = 1.3.1 =
 * Fixed bug popup not closing when using conversion close option